This page contains affiliate links. Please read our disclosure for more info.

 - It’s expensive – At $295 it’s not cheap, but for the quality and technical performance it’s good value.
 As always we value quality over quantity and this is the only blazer you’ll need.

 - No women’s version – I could hardly wear my fleece next to Simon looking all elegant, so I had to pick up my own blazer.
-But Bluffworks currently only makes a men’s travel blazer, so I have to make do with a vastly inferior one from a charity shop.
+But Bluffworks currently only makes a men’s travel blazer, so I had to make do with a vastly inferior one from a charity shop (which didn’t last long).
+I have heard a Bluffworks women’s blazer is coming soon!

 Pair the Blazer with the Meridian Dress Shirt